pratikt-cuelogic/cue-rtm/README.md

 		cuertm init

 This will then interactively prompt you to with some questions such as provide spreadsheet ID (stored @googledrive) where you are mainitaining RTM doco.
 As we are using google script to update spreadsheet make sure google script ( or account which is hosting that script ) has access to that spreadsheet.
+If you want to host your google script at your end please download [update-rtm-spreadsheet.gs](https://github.com/pratikt-cuelogic/cue-rtm/blob/master/update-rtm-spreadsheet.gs) and follow the instructions specified within.

 Once initialize, it will not allow user to commit anything unless RTM cell reference is specified.

 ### Link Branch to particular RTM cell